waltervh/BornAgain-website/content/documentation/working-with-python/fitting/fitting-highlights/importing-experimental-data/index.md

 fit_objective.addSimulationAndData(simulation_builder, data)
 {{< /highlight >}}

-### Using BornAgain own i/o
+### Using BornAgain's own I/O

-BornAgain i/o module supports limited amount of file formats: `ascii`, 32-bits `tiff` and own text format `int`.
+The BornAgain I/O module supports a limited amount of file formats: `ascii`, 32-bits `tiff` and an internal text format `int`.
-If file name contains and `.gz` or `.bzip2` extensions i/o module considers them as compressed and performs uncompressing on-the-flight.
+If the file name contains `.gz` or `.bzip2` extensions, the module considers them as compressed and performs uncompressing on-the-flight.

 {{< highlight python >}}
 import bornagain as ba